-Improved focus on staff-pupil relationships will be implemented, and exemplar practise in understanding pupils' needs and roots of pupils' behaviour, so that pupils have safe, trusted staff members from whom they can learn positive behaviour strategies and rely on for reassurance and support.
+Improved focus on the behaviour curriculum to analyse and understand behaviour.
+A focus on staff-pupil relationships continues.
+Exemplar practise continues in understanding pupils' needs and roots of pupils' behaviour, so that pupils have safe, trusted staff members from whom they can learn positive behaviour strategies and rely on for reassurance and support.
+Nominated staff complete refresher training with Therapeutic Thinking to upskill techniques and knowledge regarding behaviour to be shared with staff and implemented as best practice.

-Further training to be conducted by two SLT members on SEMH, to enhance the provision for pupils struggling with SEMH difficulties.
-Also, two members to staff have become Trauma Perceptive Practice Mentors and will be cascading knowledge across the staff team this year.
+In April 2025 two SLT members will complete a one-year, Level 4 SEMH course, to enhance the provision for pupils struggling with SEMH difficulties.
+SEMH knowledge and strategies will be cascaded to staff through daily briefings, staff meetings and SEND paperwork review meetings.
+Also, two members to staff have become Trauma Perceptive Practice Mentors and have been cascading knowledge across the staff team this year.